nathanjnorris/nathanjnorris.github.io/_posts/2025-01-06-plex-serv-arr.md

 A overnight backup of all container config is taken, then stored in Cloudflare R2 (S3-compatible storage), and retained according to a schedule.

 ## Maintainability
-The repo for this prject is avaialble on [GitHub](https://github.com/nathanjnorris/servarr).
+The repo for this project is avaialble on [GitHub](https://github.com/nathanjnorris/servarr).
 It contains:
   - The Terraform configurations for [Cloudflare](https://github.com/nathanjnorris/servarr/blob/main/cloudflare.tf), and [GitHub](https://github.com/nathanjnorris/servarr/blob/main/github.tf) itself.
   - [GitHub Actions workflows](https://github.com/nathanjnorris/servarr/tree/main/.github/workflows)
   - The [Docker Compose file](https://github.com/nathanjnorris/servarr/blob/main/docker-compose.yml) that defines the multi-container apps that make up the servarr.